-Similarly, the measures undertaken towards the management of borders are predicated on the centrality of the state as the foremost organizer of social, political and economic relations.
-Such interpretations often fail to account for local dynamics of interactions and identifications as they often do not exist in a manner that is commensurate with statist conceptualizations of territoriality or its constituent relationships.
-However, the dichotomies that exist between the rigid territorialization of the border and its regulation by the state on one hand and the ever-changing demands for mobility and transactions of people on the other have often manifested in reconfigurations of local perceptions surrounding the state as well as changes in their interactions with its various institutions and processes.
-These local adaptations in responding to the exigencies of their own geographical context vis-à-vis the state's immiscible categories of identity and permissible mobilities are representative of the mutability of the border-a reality often obscured in statist frameworks whereby the position of borderland inhabitants in responding to these changes is subordinated to the state's priority of security and regulation.
+specified field sites.
+The study aims to understand the local meanings of the terms border, citizenship, alien and Similarly, the measures undertaken towards the the nation-state in three different settings, among people management of borders are predicated on the centrality who are not part of the regular discourse on foreign of the state as the foremost organizer of social, political policy or national and international security issues.
+Our and economic relations.
+Such interpretations often fail premise is that the statist perspective on borders and its to account for local dynamics of interactions and idenassociated processes and dynamics which shape the state's tifications as they often do not exist in a manner that is securitizing ideologies do not take into consideration local commensurate with statist conceptualizations of terriaspirations and concerns.
+However, these notions impact toriality or its constituent relationships.
+However, the the daily life activities and livelihood prospects of the local dichotomies that exist between the rigid territorializain a way that national elites are hardly able to perceive. tion of the border and its regulation by the state on one Does this therefore mean that these people hold on to hand and the ever-changing demands for mobility and some alternative spatial imagination as suggested by transactions of people on the other have often manifested much of the critical scholarship in IR (Ruggie 1993; Agnew in reconfigurations of local perceptions surrounding 2005: Kratochwil 2011: Sassen 2015)?
+Or. are they routinely the state as well as changes in their interactions with its socialized into the ideas imposed by the policy elites as the various institutions and processes.
+These local adaptations mainstream discourses, particularly the realist ones, claim? in responding to the exigencies of their own geographical We argue that these answers have been predominantly context vis-à-vis the state's immiscible categories of sought deductively by offering broad generalizations and identity and permissible mobilities are representative of moving from there towards engagements with particular the mutability of the border-a reality often obscured in cases through these pre-formed interpretive leitmotifs.
+In statist frameworks whereby the position of borderland contrast, we prefer the inductive route of moving from the inhabitants in responding to these changes is subordinated cases to arrive at generalizations, if any. to the state's priority of security and regulation.

-The borderland, therefore, becomes an important site for studying the interactions between the state and the local, as opposed to unqualified acceptance within statist discourses of the borderland as the territorialized limits of state powers.
+The article is divided into three sections.
+The first section The borderland, therefore, becomes an important site for lays out the conceptual framework of the study rooted in studying the interactions between the state and the local, as opposed to unqualified acceptance within statist discourses the idea of borders and borderlands as representative of multiple ideas and meanings that simultaneously co-exist of the borderland as the territorialized limits of state powers.

 The dynamics of interactions and contestations underlining the continuum of state-local engagements at the border are revealing of the perpetuity of such processes (Grassiani & Swinkels 2014).
 The spatial variegations underlying such processes also become a relevant point of engagement in understanding the different ways in which the state's power as manifested in the borders competes with, as well as accommodates, more localized processes operational at disaggregated levels of the local.
 These processes, comprised of both cooperative and conflictual interrelations amongst state and non-state actors, representing a struggle between change and constancy, constitute an integral constituent of the spatial category of the modern borderland (Chatterjee & Sen 2019).